zeronounours/lovelace-energy-entity-row/README.md

 ## Options

 The following options can be added to the element:
-- `round`: number of decimal to round numbers
+- `round`: number of decimal to round number (default to 2).
+To display all decimal digits, explicitly set this option to `null`

 In addition, all basic options can be used:
 - `entity` (**required**)